An Illustrated Catalog of American Mushrooms - by Us Department of Agriculture Maurice B Walters Collection (Hardcover)

 Highlights

-- The United States Department of Agriculture's National Fungus Collections is one of the world's largest mycological institutions, housing over a million species of fungi.
+- About the Author: The US Department of Agriculture's National Fungus Collections is one of the world's largest mycological institutions, housing over one million species of fungal specimens.

 - 320 Pages